Pete Best: The Beatles

 In October 1960, the group left Koschmider's club to work at the Top Ten Club, which Peter Eckhorn ran, as he offered the group more money and a slightly better place to sleep.
-In doing so they broke their contract with Koschmider.
-When Best and McCartney returned to the Bambi Kino to retrieve their belongings they found it in almost total darkness.
+In doing so, they broke their contract with Koschmider.
+When Best and McCartney returned to the Bambi Kino to retrieve their belongings, they found it in almost total darkness.
 As a snub to Koschmider, McCartney found a condom, attached it to a nail on the concrete wall of the room, and set it alight.
-There was no real damage done, but Koschmider reported them both for attempted arson.
+No real damage was done, but Koschmider reported them both for attempted arson.
 Best and McCartney spent three hours in a local prison and were subsequently deported on 30 November 1960, as was George Harrison, for working under the legal age limit.

-Back in Liverpool, the group members had no contact with each other for two weeks, but Best and his mother made numerous phone calls to Hamburg to recover the group's equipment In late 1961 Mona arranged all the bookings for the group in Liverpool after they parted company with Williams.
+Back in Liverpool, the group members had no contact with each other for two weeks, but Best and his mother made numerous phone calls to Hamburg to recover the group's equipment.
+In late 1961, Mona arranged all the bookings for the group in Liverpool after they parted company with Williams.

 Chas Newby, the ex-Black Jacks guitarist, was invited to play bass for four concerts, as bassist Stuart Sutcliffe had decided to stay in Hamburg.
 Newby played with the group at Litherland Town Hall and at the Casbah.
-He was shocked at the vast improvement in their playing and singing, and remembered Best's drumming to be very powerful, which pushed the group to play harder and louder.
+He was shocked at the vast improvement in their playing and singing and remembered Best's drumming to be very powerful, which pushed the group to play harder and louder.
 It was probably thanks to McCartney that Best developed a loud drumming style, as he often told Best in Hamburg to "crank it up" (play as loud as possible).
-When the group returned to Hamburg, by which time McCartney had switched to bass, Best was asked to sing a speciality number written by McCartney, "Pinwheel Twist", while McCartney played drums, but he always felt uncomfortable being at the front of the stage.
+When the group returned to Hamburg, by which time McCartney had switched to bass, Best was asked to sing a speciality number written by McCartney, "Pinwheel Twist", while McCartney played drums.

 "My Bonnie"

 The reunited Beatles returned to Hamburg in April 1961.
 While they played at the Top Ten Club, singer Tony Sheridan recruited them to act as his backing band on a recording for the German Polydor label, produced by bandleader Bert Kaempfert, who signed the group to a Polydor contract at the first session on 22 June 1961.
-On 31 October 1961, Polydor released the recording "My Bonnie" (Mein Herz ist bei dir nur / My heart is only for you) which appeared on the German charts under the name "Tony Sheridan and the Beat Brothers"—a generic name used for whoever happened to be in Sheridan's backup band.
+On 31 October 1961, Polydor released the recording "My Bonnie" (Mein Herz ist bei dir nur / My heart is only for you), which appeared on the German charts under the name "Tony Sheridan and the Beat Brothers"—a generic name used for whoever happened to be in Sheridan's backup band.
 The song was later released in the UK.
-There was a second recording session on 23 June that year, and a third in May 1962.
+There was a second recording session on 23 June that year and a third in May 1962.